Join the Footliters Traveling Playhouse Team

 - supporting a programmatic mission of "engaging and empowering students through an immersive, inclusive theatre experience."

-- Final Performance (tentatively) Friday, July30, 2021 (additional programs may be added into early August depending on artist availability)
+- Final Performance (tentatively) Friday, August 5, 2022 (additional programs may be added into early August depending on artist availability)

 Weekly Stipend - $455.
 Housing is not included, but if you are in need of housing we can assist you in connecting with local resources.